carlobaldassi/GaussDCA.jl/README.md

 `LICENSE.md` file for details.

-The code is written in [Julia][julia] and requires julia version 0.6 or later; it provides a function which reads a multiple sequence alignment (in FASTA format) and returns a ranking of all pairs of residue positions in the aligned amino-acid sequences.
+The code is written in [Julia][julia] and requires julia version 1.1 or later (1.5 for multithreading code); it provides a function which reads a multiple sequence alignment (in FASTA format) and returns a ranking of all pairs of residue positions in the aligned amino-acid sequences.

 If you use the code in your research, please cite the abovementioned paper and the following DOI: